LaudateCorpus1/line-fitter/README.md

 General Description: this applet helps students visualize the process of finding a line of best-fit by interactively minimizing the sum of least squares.
 For use in the MIT class 6.00 (Introduction to Computer Science and Programming) to understand least-squares algorithms.

-Uses: Bootstrap, Javascrip t, CSS, JQuery, JQueryUI, d3
+Uses: Bootstrap, Javascript, CSS, jQuery, jQueryUI, d3

 To view the demo: